spreetin/cnc_translate/README.md

 # cnc_translate
 A library for parsing and translating ISO-code between different NC machines.

+Easiest install is through Nix.
+The repository can be installed either using the traditional nix-build, or as a nix flake.
+When using flakes different subtargets can be chosen (default, cli, gui, shared, static, library) to just build the parts of the code that is wanted.

 ## copyright & license
 Copyright 2025 David Falk